microsoft/pxt-arcade/docs/hardware/raspberry-pi/wooden-cabinet.md

 ## Control panel

+Follow the wiring instructions of the [cardboard control panel](/hardware/raspberry-pi/cardboard-control-panel) to wire the buttons and joysticks to the raspberry pi.

 ## Screen

 * place the screen on the wood panel and mark the position where the screen touches the wood.